DevPatel1023/Amazon-clone/README.md

 ## Contribution

 I welcome contributions to improve the Amazon Clone project.
 If you find any issues or want to suggest enhancements, feel free to open an issue or submit a pull request.
-Please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contact